SamuelAtPurdue/PSPS-SRAD/README.md

   <li> A method to interpret the critical data in flight in order to trigger charges for chute deployment and recovery</li>
   <li> Redundant Systems for critical flight measurements and communication</li>
   <li> Adaptability, robust code, and easy to interpret documentation</li>
-  <li> A User Interface which can interpret data and send information and commands to the rocket</li>
+  <li> A User Interface which can interpret data from the rocket</li>
   <li> A reliable communication protocol for sending raw flight data back to the computer on the ground</li>
   <li> Easy access for charging</li>
   <li> Full communication and control from outside the rocket</li>